William Robert Ogilvie-Grant: Early life and education

-Grant born on 25 March 1863 as second son of Capt.
-Hon.
-George Henry Essex Ogilvie-Grant, of Easter Elchies, Craigellachie, Scotland, of the 42nd Highlanders, sixth son of Francis Ogilvy-Grant, 6th Earl of Seafield, and daughter of Sir William Gordon-Cumming, 2nd Baronet.
+Grant was born on 25 March 1863 as the second son of Capt. the Hon.
+George Henry Essex Ogilvy-Grant, of Easter Elchies, Craigellachie, Scotland, of the 42nd Highlanders, sixth son of Francis Ogilvy-Grant, 6th Earl of Seafield, and daughter of Sir William Gordon-Cumming, 2nd Baronet.
 Ogilvie-Grant was educated at Fettes College, Edinburgh, where he studied zoology and anatomy.
 He also studied at Cargilfield Preparatory School.

 Career

 In 1882 he became an Assistant at the Natural History Museum.
 He studied ichthyology under Albert C. L. G. Günther, and in 1885 he was put in temporary charge of the Ornithological Section under Richard Bowdler Sharpe's visit to India.
 He remained in that department, eventually becoming Curator of Birds from 1909 to 1918.

 He also succeeded Bowdler Sharpe as editor of the Bulletin of the British Ornithologists' Club, a post he held from 1904 to 1914.

-Ogilvie-Grant made many collecting trips, especially to Socotra and the Madeira and Canary islands.
+Ogilvie-Grant initiated the first of the British Museum Ruwenzori expeditions which took place in 1905-1906.
+He also made many collecting trips himself, especially to Socotra, Madeira, and the Canary Islands.